 Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenue and expenses.
 In accordance with GAAP, we base our estimates on historical experience and on various other assumptions that we believe are reasonable under the circumstances.
-Actual results might differ from these estimates under different assumptions or conditions and, to the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.
-Our critical accounting policies and use of estimates are disclosed in our audited consolidated financial statements for the year ended June 30, 2019 included in our Annual Report on Form 10-K filed with the SEC on August 9, 2019.
+Actual results may differ from our estimates under different assumptions or conditions and, to the extent that there are differences between our estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.